 Expand description

-API to be able to read and write any
+bytepack is a simple crate which extends the std::io API to be able to read and write any

 data type in their memory representation.
 It can be seen as a generalization of the

-.
+of u8.
 This crate focus on performances by beeing no copy (except in one clearly marked case)

 and offering methods to read and write arrays.

-offers three trait famillies allowing different endianness control.
+bytepack offers three trait famillies allowing different endianness control.

-read and write data in the
+Unpacker and Packer read and write data in the

 endianness of the operating system.
-LEUnpacker
+LEUnpacker and

-always read and write data in little endian while
+LEPacker always read and write data in little endian while

-and BEPacker
+BEUnpacker and BEPacker do the

 same in big endian.
-They all conform to the same API which is copied from the one of std::io
+They all conform to the same API which is copied from the one of std::io.

 This means switching from one endianness to another can be done by simply bringing a different